The Google Endgame: the End of SEO Cheats and Shortcuts

 Let’s say you’ve optimized your site to the hilt, you’re even engaged on social media to promote blog posts and special offers.
 You also launched email outreach and some PPC (pay-per-click) advertising.
 Yet, traffic is still a trickle.
-Your best page ranking is 40+ (like golf, you want a lower number).
-The only meaningful results come from the PPC campaign you wanted to be short-term, but now looks like the only thing that works.
+Your best page ranking is 40+ so the only meaningful results come from the PPC campaign that you intended to be short-term, but now is the only thing that works to drive traffic.
 What do you do next?

 You are not alone.
 Most sites rank poorly without the boost from a PPC budget.
 They’re gone from the top rank pages the moment the campaign ends.
 I find a lot of wishful thinking about how to solve the problem.
 For a surprising number of SEO consultants, the easy fix is an SEO cheat, or at least a shortcut.
 If you manage or own a site and considering a move into this space, take pause.